Biblical Theology

 Listen to this article

-Leviticus is a book of the Old Testament that primarily deals with the laws and regulations for the Israelites’ religious and sacrificial practices.
-In this verse, we see instructions given by God to the priests regarding the handling of the blood of a sin offering.
+Leviticus is an Old Testament book that primarily deals with the laws and regulations governing Israel’s religious and sacrificial practices.
+In this verse God gives the priest specific instructions for handling the blood of a sin offering.

 Share this: